dkbiocode/variant-caller-nf/README.md

 ## Variant caller

+Treatment resistant tumors develop as a result of positive selection in the pathways which a pharmaceutical agent targets.
+An example is the epidermal growth factor receptor gene EGFR accumulating a mutation that results in constitutive activation, while anti-EGFR treatment is meant to interrupt signaling in that pathway.

+### Approach

+To track the progression of resistance to treatment, the authors in Lim et al. (2021)[^1] use circulating tumor DNA to detect changes in the patients' tumor genotype, using somatic controls and multiple time points of liquid biopsy.

+### Workflow

-This nextflow pipeline calls variants on illumina reads, and has modifications to track mutations in tumor biopsies after Lim et al. (2021)[^1], which follows patients with colorectal cancer who become resistant to anti-EGFR treatment.
+This nextflow pipeline calls variants on Illumina reads, and has modifications to track mutations in tumor biopsies after Lim et al. (2021)[^1], which follows patients with colorectal cancer who become resistant to anti-EGFR treatment.

 ### Features